Darien station: History

 Downtown Darien, originally known as "Darien Depot", grew up around the train station, replacing the Noroton commercial district (2-3 miles to the east, along the Post Road) by the 1870s.
 By then, the train connection to New York City allowed wealthy New Yorkers to build vacation homes along the shore, beginning Darien's history as a wealthy suburb.

 In the 1890s, the railroad tracks were raised above the street level, creating the railroad bridges over the Post Road, which marks the east side of the station, and over Leroy Avenue, at the western end.
 A Chinese laundry business has been located near the station since the 1890s, operated by various owners.
 The historic station building was rehabilitated in 2002.

 In 2017, a state report concluded that Darien was the highest priority station in the state for needed repairs.
 By October 2020, platform replacement and accessibility improvements totaling $34M were planned to begin in February 2022.
 The project ultimately began in November 2023.
-As of April 2025, the project is scheduled to be completed in March 2026.
+As of November 2025, the project is scheduled to be completed in the summer of 2026.